5 Best Drywall Taping Tools in 2022

 Joint Compound

-A joint compound that is widely recognized as mud is used with tape to cover two drywall seams or repair cracks between two drywall joints.
-There are various types of mud-like quick-setting mud or hot mud, all-purpose mud, pre-mixed mud, etc.
+A joint compound is widely recognized as mud and is used with tape to cover the drywall seams or repair cracks between two drywall joints.

 FAQs About Drywall Taping Tools